NilFoundation/proof-market-toolchain/gitbook-docs/examples/mina-example/part-2-deploy-zkapp.md

 # Part 2.
-Deploying zkApp
+Deploying a zk app

-The following steps, performed from `mina-add-zkapp` home directory, deploy the test zkApp to the `Berkeley` test net.
+The following steps, performed from `mina-add-zkapp` home directory, deploy the test zk app to the `Berkeley` test net.

 ## Step 1: generate a key pair